nguyenthanhvuh/class-oo/docs/assignments.md

 1. Sign up for Piazza (if you haven't already) and join our class page.
 The link and access code are in the syllabus.
 1. Post a brief intro about yourself on the course Piazza page.
 For any credit, the posting must:
-    - be a *follow-up* to my introduction post.
+    - be a *follow-up* to my [introduction post](https://piazza.com/class/m0cjblb8hvd1qb/post/6).
 In other words, all intros need to be in the same thread.
     - Include a proper photo of yourself.
 (No sideways pictures, no oversize pictures, etc.)
-1. Your group should communicate the composition of your group to me (and the GTA) on Piazza.
+1. Post your group on Piazza as a *follow-up* to my group [post](https://piazza.com/class/m0cjblb8hvd1qb/post/8).

 ### Grading Criteria